Deadlyelder/cross-compile/README.md

 from start.
 The script is a trail attempt and is likely to cause breakdown of a working machine, as such its highly recommended that you execute the script within an isolated environment.

 The plan is to use this cross-compiler as base for planned future projects.
+Currently it is only to serve its purpose i.e. its a quick and dirty script restricted in its functionalities; might make it more robust in future.

 ## How it works